kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 * Don't spend time finding duplicate symbols, and unifying them (add `-no_deduplicate`)
 * Don't spend time finding unused symbols, and then stripping them (remove `-dead_strip`)

-These and some other linking tips can be found here.
+These and some other linking tips come from the [zld README](https://github.com/michaeleisel/zld/blob/741a5bf2b73b15d26221443a5fd789494c042264/README.md#other-things-to-speed-up-linking).

 ### Use a Build Cache (Swift & Clang)